IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/00_Columns/02_Hiding/03_igGrid_Hiding_Column_Chooser.md

 ### <a id="samples"></a> Samples

-The following samples provide additional information related to this topic.
+The following sample provides additional information related to this topic.

-- [Feature Chooser](%%SamplesUrl%%/grid/feature-chooser): Sample that demonstrates the Feature Chooser.
+- [Feature Chooser](%%SamplesUrl%%/grid/column-management): Sample that demonstrates the Feature Chooser.